 Gregor—a teenaged boy, the lone survivor of his family—is hiding from the Germans in the forest.
 He hides in a cave, where he meets a mysterious stranger who saves his life.
 He hides in the village, posing as a deaf-mute peasant boy.
 He hides among the partisans of the Jewish resistance.
 But where, he asks, is God hiding?
 And where can one find redemption in a world that God has abandoned?
 In a story punctuated by friendship and fear, sacrifice and betrayal, Gregor’s wartime wanderings take us deep into the ghost-filled inner world of the survivor.

-ELIE WIESEL is the author of more than fifty books, both fiction and nonfiction.
-He is a recipient of the United States Congressional Gold Medal, the Presidential Medal of Freedom, the French Legion of Honor’s Grand-Croix, an honorary knighthood of the… More about Elie Wiesel
+Elie Wiesel was the author of more than 50 books, both fiction and nonfiction.
+He was a recipient of the United States Congressional Gold Medal, the Presidential Medal of Freedom, the French Legion of Honor’s Grand Croix, an honorary knighthood of… More about Elie Wiesel

 Paperback | $16.95

 Published by Schocken May 16, 1995| 240 Pages| 5-3/16 x 8| ISBN 9780805210446